 - Occasional light flashes

 - Gritty sensation

-It is also strongly recommended that you see your regular eyecare practitioner on a yearly basis following your surgery.
+It is also strongly recommended that you see your regular eye care practitioner after 4-6 weeks and again on a 1-2 yearly basis following your surgery.
 This ensures you receive comprehensive eye care throughout your lifetime.

 In the event you have other eye conditions being treated by other eye practitioners we encourage you to continue having regular review appointments with your treating eye care professional.
-Should you not have an existing eye care professional.
-AE&LC clinical staff would be happy to provide on going care for conditions within the sphere of the Centre's expertise or make recommendations for other specialist practitioners.
+Should you not have an existing eye care professional, our clinical staff would be happy to provide on going care for conditions within the sphere of our expertise or make recommendations for other specialist practitioners.